 According to the box, the Shelly One features a 16 amp Relay unit , open source, AC 110-220v, DC 12v/DC 24-60v, WiFi 2.4Ghz, intelligent on/off, embedded web server and SSL connectivity.
 It also has (optional thankfully) a cloud service for remote access, services and backup.

-My favourite low-cost power controller then is the Sonoff Basic and it runs lots of gadgets around my house. powered by 3rd party firmware all of which talks to my Raspberry Pi based home controller which communicates with external devices over WIFI using a protocol called MQTT.
+My favourite low-cost power controller then is (variations of) the Sonoff Basic and these runs lots of gadgets around my house. powered by 3rd party firmware all of which talks to my Raspberry Pi based home controller which communicates with external devices over WIFI using a protocol called MQTT.

 Many regular readers will be familiar with this.
-I also use Node-Red on the Pi but thanks to MQTT, that isn’t important as all the power devices need to understand is MQTT over WIFI.
+I also use Node-Red on the RPi but thanks to MQTT, that isn’t important as all the power devices need to understand is MQTT over WIFI.
 See my home control and various other blog entries for more information.

 So is Shelly going to displace Itead (makers of the Sonoff series of mains controllers who have been around for some time) on grounds of price?
 No, not a hope in hell.. but could they have some other advantage?

 Well, yes is the short answer to the second part above.
 Whether that is enough for you is another matter.
 Here are a couple of points to consider: The Shelly One, like the Sonoff Basic has a relay output – you can turn things (lights, heaters, alarms for example) on and off via a variety of means in both cases.
 Sonoffs are inexpensive, have been around for some time and later models come in nice boxes.
 Shelly One is smaller but the box is not so nice – there are a ton of differences but here are ones that matter to me: